daktollo/watchMe/README.md

 ## Project Description

-watchMe is a video streaming platform that allows users to upload and watch videos and films later.
+watchMe is a video streaming platform that allows users to browse and purchase videos and films.
 This project will be developed using **Node.js** and **Vue.js**, with the goal of learning and solidifying skills in both technologies.

 ## Purpose

-- Create a platform where users can upload video or film files.
+- Create a video marketplace where users can browse and purchase video content.
-- Allow users to watch the videos they have uploaded at a later time.
+- Allow users to watch the videos they have purchased.
+- System administrators can upload and manage video content with pricing.
 - Focus on backend development with **Node.js** and frontend development with **Vue.js**.

 ## Technologies